What is Pricing Power and How Does Price Power Affect Business Success?

 With every price increase, you’re bringing in more money per customer with essentially the same amount of effort and investment.
 Your current customer base therefore becomes more profitable.

 Increasing your prices makes it easier for your company to adapt to changing market conditions and higher internal costs.
 As your business grows, it naturally becomes more expensive to keep running.
-When you can safely increase your price, it ensures the company remains profitable regardless of these changes.
+When you can safely increase your price, it improves your bottom line and ensures the company remains profitable regardless of these changes.